lbochicchio/gviot-documentation/pages/use_cases/tunnels_monitoring.md

 Source: [NTSG Val di Sambro](http://www.ntsgen.com/en/performed-works/tunnel-val-di-sambro):

-    "3 lines of sensors have been installed along the whole tunnel, while the thermal sensors have been installed at distances previously set.
+> "NTSG: 3 lines of sensors have been installed along the whole tunnel, while the thermal sensors have been installed at distances previously set.
 This to compensate the effects, on the readings, of thermal variations and to obtain a pure mechanical deformation.
 It is possible to control the longitudinal movements of the tunnel, and verify if the tunnel keeps the initial shape as designed."

 * <code>Number of sensors:&nbsp;&nbsp;&nbsp;780</code>
 * <code>Sampling rate:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;10 Hz</code>